FAST, EFFECTIVE, LOW-COST

-All design elements are created in partnership with children themselves.
-This means children are immersed in a world that reflects their experiences - and can focus on learning right away.
+All design elements are created in partnership with the children.
+This way they are immersed in a world that reflects their reality - and can focus on learning right away.

-In Sudan, research results show that Can’t Wait to Learn children improved significantly.
-Nearly twice as much in maths and almost 2.7 times as much in reading, when compared to the Government Alternative Learning Programme (ALP).
+In Sudan, research results show that children following Can't Wait to Learn improved their reading skills almost 2.7 times more than children following the Government Alternative Learning Programme (ALP).

 The programme draws upon the power of partnerships across many sectors - including ministries of education, technology experts, research institutes, local implementing organisations and international donors.